HS2 Route Map: Every Station, Tunnel, and Cancelled Leg on the Line

 The original HS2 network with cancelled legs

 This map shows the full Y-shaped network as planned in 2012: London to Birmingham, splitting northwest to Manchester and northeast to Leeds.
 All cancelled stations are shown: Crewe, Manchester Piccadilly, Manchester Airport, East Midlands Hub (Toton), Leeds, Sheffield, and York.
-Compare this to Map 1 to see how the network shrank from 11 planned cities to 4 stations on 140 miles of track.
+Compare this to the first map to see how the network shrank from 11 planned cities to 4 stations on 140 miles of track.

 November 2021: Eastern leg to Leeds scrapped

 Transport Secretary Grant Shapps cancelled the Birmingham to Leeds eastern leg in November 2021.
-Sheffield, York, and the East Midlands Parkway station at Toton all dropped from the network.
+Sheffield, York, and the East Midlands Hub at Toton all dropped from the network.

 The route was officially "safeguarded" but received no funding.
 In practice, that meant the land remained protected for potential future use, though no construction would proceed.